rootfoo/photorg/Readme.md

 ## From outside the project directory
 sudo pip install photorg

-## From the CWD containing setup.py
+## From the directory containing setup.py
 sudo pip install .

 ## Verify